cclearpartners/myi-docs/src/guides/create-an-html-report-a-step-by-step-guide.md

 date: 2021-01-01
 order: 2021-02-05T09:15:38.889Z
 ---
-The HTML Report delivers the dashboard code to the end user’s device and makes the dashboard available in the orange tab strip.
+The HTML Report delivers the dashboard code to the end user’s device and makes the dashboard available in the orange tab strip at the top of the Veeva app.

 <video width="100%" controls>
   <source src="/static/dashboard-html-report.mov" type="video/mp4">